FAR-Lab/Interactive-Lab-Hub/Final Project/FinalProject.md

 2. Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.

-3. Documentation of design process
+3. Documentation of design process <br />
 The idea and interaction is illustrated in the storyboard below.
 ![P1:Storyboard](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Final%20Project/Storyboard.JPG)